One of the items I found among my father’s papers was the 1949 receipt for my parents’ first television set.

 Dad bought the Bystander.
 After all, it was “America’s favorite Television” and, more important, it was the least expensive.

 There are stories in the newspapers in 1948 about Hollywood Studios refusing to allow their big stars to appear on this new medium.
-It appears the fear was, the transition from being larger than life on a movie screen to a 4 or 5 inches tall on a television screen would both literally and figuratively diminish them.
+It appears the fear was, the transition from being larger than life on a movie screen to 4 or 5 inches tall on a television screen would both figuratively and literally diminish them.

 After World War II, “television” was in all the newspapers.
-In 1945 it was widely reported that there were only 7000 television sets in the United States and that 5500 of those were in New York City..
-The numbers never vary from newspaper to newspaper, 7000 and 5500.
-North, South, East, West, big city, small town, the newspapers had all gotten the same press release, 7000 sets in the entire country and 5500 of those in the Big Apple.
+In 1945 it was widely reported that there were only 7000 television sets in the United States and that 5500 of those were in New York City.
+All over the country, from newspaper to newspaper, the numbers never vary, 7000 and 5500.
+North, South, East, West, big city, small town, local journalists had all gotten the same press release, 7000 sets in the entire country and 5500 of those in the Big Apple.

 In an article about education in The Mount Pleasant News from September 22nd, 1945, an uncredited writer was apparently already concerned about the effect TV might have on children and asked, “What will happen when television operates in all homes all of every evening?”

-I suspect, if that writer saw a current cable channel guide or a single episode of The Kardashians, his or her head would explode.
+I suspect, if that writer saw a current cable channel guide or a single episode of The Kardashians, their head would explode.

 It is clear from the article the writer feels that, when it came to television, in 1945, a critical level of moral decay had already been reached and drastic measures were needed.
-The writer suggests, to keep children in line, the discipline of the “bamboo stick” and the “black walnut ruler” should be brought back into the public school systems.
+To keep children in line, the writer suggests that the discipline of the “bamboo stick” and the “black walnut ruler” should be brought back into the public school systems.

 The first hit at the top of the first page of my Google search turned up an Etsy artisan who makes something called a “Solid Black Walnut Ruler Holey Spanking Paddle”.
-He or she also makes “Tender Butt Clacker”, “Stingy Slapper”, and “Ultra Thuddy” spanking paddles.
-The Ultra Thuddy sells for $46US and comes in cedar.
+They also craft, “Tender Butt Clacker”, “Stingy Slapper”, and “Ultra Thuddy” spanking paddles.
+At the time I wrote this, the Ultra Thuddy sold for $46US and came in cedar.

 In spite of having the word “ruler” right in the name, the “Solid Black Walnut Ruler Holey Spanking Paddle”, is not, in fact, a ruler.
 It is ruler shaped.
 It is rulerish.
+It is rule adjacent.
 However, in spite of not actually being a ruler, to imagine that it was a ruler would only take a little willing suspension of disbelief and, most likely, a safe word.

 I would wager, that the writer who, back in 1945, suggested bringing the Black Walnut Ruler back into the classroom, would have found the Etsy site, at the very least, intriguing.

 As to the question of my dad’s motivation for purchasing a television, that is open to debate.
-There was seriously not much programming in 1949.
+In 1949, there was seriously not much going on in the way of television programming.

 Maybe the attraction was political.
-The end of June, NBC and CBS covered the Republican National Convention as they nominated New York Governor, Thomas Dewey and California Governor, Earl Warren.
+The end of June, NBC and CBS covered the Republican National Convention as they nominated New York Governor, Thomas Dewey and California Governor, Earl Warren for president and vice-president.

 In the end, I suspect the real reason dad bought a television was, it was new technology and it fascinated him.
 He was buying computer equipment well into his eighties.
 He loved that kind of thing.